The New Zealand Film Commission is a crown entity working to grow the New Zealand film industry.

 We have moved to a new structure built on three business units and three support groups, all linked by strong connections across the organisation.
 Each of the groups reports to Chief Executive, Dave Gibson, who is supported by EA, Antoinette Wilcox.
 There are strong connections across the groups.

 Our Front of House Coordinator is Rufus Richardson.
-He's likely to be the first person you meet when you come to the NZFC or the person you'll speak to when you right the main NZFC number.
+He's likely to be the first person you meet when you come to the NZFC or speak to when you ring the main NZFC number.

 Development and Production

 Headed up by Lisa Chatfield with executives Briar Grace-Smith, Sean Carley and coordinator Linda Halle, this unit is responsible for helping exciting ideas become great films.
 They are the people to talk to about what we can do to facilitate feature length films and documentaries, including script, shoot and post.
 Send EDF and ADF applications to Linda and production investment applications to Lisa.
 The unit’s focus is working with filmmakers to create the best possible films so you need to talk to the next team if you want general career assistance.